awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-sns-subscription.md

 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `Region`  <a name="cfn-sns-subscription-region"></a>
-The region in which the topic resides\.
+For cross\-region subscriptions, the region in which the topic resides\.
 *Required*: No
 *Type*: String
 *Update requires*: [Replacement](using-cfn-updating-stacks-update-behaviors.md#update-replacement)